didillysquat/VTK2022/README.md

 although many can also be run in Windows or on Mac OS X.

 Max OS X is Unix-based and therefore has many similarities to Linux distributions.
-The terminal app on Mac OS X offers the user a CLI very similar to that of Linux distributions.
+The terminal app on Mac OS X offers the user a command line interface (CLI; terminal) very similar to that of Linux distributions.

 To connect to sequana we will use ssh.